vmware-archive/node-examples/book-service/README.md

     ```

 - **Node.js client library**.
 Acquire the Node.js client library from PivNet under [Pivotal GemFire](https://network.pivotal.io/products/pivotal-gemfire/).
-he file is a compressed tar archive (suffix `.tgz`), and the filename contains the client library version number.
+The file is a compressed tar archive (suffix `.tgz`), and the filename contains the client library version number.
 For example:
 `gemfire-nodejs-client-2.0.0.tgz`.